I am currently only taking local students that can commute in on weekends until further notice. These sessions will be every other weekend.

 - Build a curved raked fork, one needs to know how to properly bend and tune a pair of fork blades.
 Straight raked forks are not done since little knowledge is needed to build one of those.

 - The construction of a double diamond frame set in a systematic way that builds a frame with minimal or no residual stress in the finished frame set.
 Silver brazed for lugged frames and bronze for fillet.
+You will build the frame with minimal fixtures.
+This is a harder way to build a frame but will teach you more about how to build a frame properly without the crutch of a fixture.

 - Simple fast way to accurately hand fit joint with files and cutting tools.
 I teach you how to effectively machine joints but we will focus on hand fitting for skill development.